lino-framework/book/docs/specs/products.rst

   product type

-    A hard-coded name for the nature or type of a set of products.
+    A name for the nature or type of a set of products.

     Used for example to differentiate between "Services" and "Goods".